 The lives of ducks and geese revolve around water.
 Their health, resilience and emotional well-being are fully dependent on having access to water where they can forage for food, bathe, explore, mate, and raise their offspring.
 But on commercial farms, these sensitive birds are deprived of their most important environmental needs, with no access to water for swimming or immersion.
 Please read more about the plight of these birds at our Learn page: Ducks and Geese: Meat, Foie Gras, and Down.

-MEET SOME OF OUR DUCKS AND GEESE!
+MEET SOME OF OUR DUCKS!